Data Import/Export

 _id, name, age, createdAt, updatedAt

-- Data backup: Use JSON format, do not specify fields, and export complete data.
+- Data backup: Use JSON format without specifying fields to export complete data.

-- Data analysis: Use CSV format and specify the fields to be analyzed.
+- Data analysis: Use CSV format to specify the fields to be analyzed.

-- Large Datasets: Export in batches to avoid excessive data volume in a single export.
+- Large datasets: Export in batches to prevent excessive data volume in a single export operation